Bexar County, TX

 Full-time: 675 | Part-time: 988

-With a short runway, imposed by HB 2504, the Alamo Colleges decided to build their own, eSyllabus System.
-After implementation and one full academic year of use, the Alamo Colleges evaluated the long term efficacy of eSyllabus and determined that that they wanted something more powerful, fully integrated, and more user-friendly.
-As the plans for eSyllabus v2 were discussed, the project committee headed by Director of ITS Client Services, Kenny Patterson, determined that seeking a commercial solution would be a part of the strategic planning; with that, the Alamo Colleges turned to Intellidemia, the leader in online syllabus solutions.
+With a short runway, imposed by Texas House Bill 2504 (HB 2504), the Alamo Colleges decided to build a syllabus system.
+After implementation and one full academic year of use, the Alamo Colleges evaluated the long term efficacy of their system and determined that they wanted something more powerful, fully integrated, and more user-friendly.
+It was determined that seeking a commercial solution would be a part of the strategic planning; with that, the Alamo Colleges turned to Intellidemia, the leader in online syllabus solutions.

 About the Alamo Community College District

 The Alamo Community College District serves the Bexar County community through their programs and services that help students succeed in acquiring the knowledge and skills needed in today’s world.
 Students are taught by highly-qualified faculty with masters and doctorate degrees dedicated to creating a learning-centered environment.
 Student services include counseling, computer labs, tutoring, financial services, services for the disabled, developmental instruction, veterans’ services, and job placement.
 The five colleges — San Antonio (est. 1925), St. Philip’s (est. 1898), Palo Alto (est. 1985), Northeast Lakeview (est. 2007), and Northwest Vista (est. 1995) — offer associate degrees, certificates and licensing in occupational programs that prepare students for jobs, as well as arts and science courses that transfer to four-year colleges and universities and lead to AA and AS degrees.
 To learn more about the Alamo Colleges, visit www.alamo.edu.